tianshizz/opentask/README.md

 # Opentask 🎫🤖

-An intelligent ticket management system designed for AI Agents, similar to the relationship between Jira and engineers.
+An simple ticket management system designed for AI Agents.

 ## What is Opentask?